vkarpov15/mastering-async-await/content/chapter2.md

 static all(arr) {
   let remaining = arr.length;
   if (remaining === 0) return Promise.resolve([]);
-  // `result` stores the value that each promise is fulfilled with let result = [];
+  // `result` stores the value each promise is fulfilled with let result = [];
   return new Promise((resolve, reject) => {
-    // Loop through every promise in the array and call `then()`.
-If
+    // Call `then()` on every promise in the array.
+When a
-    // the promise fulfills, store the fulfilled value in `result`.
+    // promise fulfills, store the value in `result`.
+If any
-    // If any promise rejects, the `all()` promise rejects immediately. arr.forEach((p, i) => p.then(
+    // promise rejects, the `all()` promise rejects immediately arr.forEach((p, i) => p.then(
       res => {
         result[i] = res;